noynaert/csc274handouts/Unit_08_Processes/Unit_08_20 Memory.md

 1.0995116e+12| Terabyte | Trillion | 2⁴⁰ |All the xrays in a large hospital (as images) 1.1258999e+15| Petabyte | Quadrillion | 2⁵⁰ |Contents of all US academic research libraries as text

+## Cache

+* Cache is high-speed memory
+* Typically small, just for the most recently used information

+There is cache memory on the CPU to reduce need to access Primary Storage

+There is cache memory on most hard drives

+## Linux Commands to find amount of memory

+* /proc/meminfo
+* free